art-media-platform/amp-sdk-go/README.md

 [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) is the plugin interface for amp.

 Like a traditional OS service, an `amp.App` responds to queries it recognizes and operates on user data and system state.
-The stock amp runtime offers essential apps, such as file system access, and user account services.
-The less obvious power of amp is its extensibility.
-This is done by implementing the `amp.App` interface and registering it with the Go (or other transpile) based amp runtime.
-The amp runtime then manages the user's perceptual experience of all actively pinned cells on an amp compatible client.
+The stock amp runtime offers essential apps, such as file system access, serving media, and user account services.

+The less obvious power of amp is its _extensibility_.
+The [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) interface is flexible and unrestricted, allowing you to wrap anything that Go can link against.
+This means any Go, C, C++, or any native static or dynamic executable can be wrapped and easily push a 3D-native UX.

 ## Acknowledgements